-Page last updated: 24 July 2024
+Page last updated: 20 January 2025

-For over 30 years, France has consistently held the title of the world’s most visited destination, and it’s no wonder why.
+For over 30 years, France has consistently held the title of the world’s most visited destination, and it’s no surprise why.
 Known for its romantic cities, iconic landmarks, world-renowned cuisine, art, culture and fashion, France has long captured the imaginations of travellers from across the globe.

 How many tourists visit France each year?